Students Rights and Grievance Policies and Procedures

 - Contact the appropriate academic department chair or program director in the academic area for which the concern and/or complaint exists.

-- If the grievance is unresolved, it will escalate to the respective Division Associate Dean in which the academic department chair or program director reports.
+- If the grievance is unresolved, it will escalate to the respective School/College Dean in which the academic department chair or program director reports.

 - If preliminary procedures fail to resolve the concern and/or complaint the student may submit an appeal in writing stating the nature of the grievance, the evidence upon which it is based, and the redress sought.
-The grievance can be filed on a Vanguard University Complaint Form and submitted to the Associate Provost or Dean for Professional and Non-Traditional Education.
+The grievance can be filed on a Vanguard University Complaint Form and submitted to the Office of the Provost.

 - The final decision for appeals made in all student academic matters resides with the Provost/Vice President Academic Affairs, who serves as the Chief Academic Officer of the University.